 Executive Director and ADRN Founder

-A lifelong Austinite, Daniel Geraci founded the Austin Disaster Relief Network in March 2009.
-Under his leadership, ADRN has grown to a network of more than 170+ churches and supported more than 18,000 survivors, trained more than 5,000 volunteers and donated more than $4.5 million to rebuilding and recovery, emergency funding, transportation, short-term housing, and goods and services to help families and individuals get back on their feet.
+Nearly a lifelong Austinite, Daniel Geraci founded the Austin Disaster Relief Network (ADRN) in March 2009.
+Since then, ADRN has grown to a network of more than 185 churches, assisted more than 41,000 disaster survivors, trained thousands of volunteers and donated more than $15 million to rebuilding and recovery, emergency funding, transportation, short-term housing, and goods and services to help families and individuals get back on their feet.

-Daniel lives in Cedar Park, Texas, with his wife and two daughters.
-He serves as a back-up bass player on the worship team at Church of the Hills, where he plays the bass guitar.
+Daniel lives in Cedar Park, Texas, with his wife Allison, and his two daughters.
+He serves as a back-up bass player on the worship team at Expression Church.

 Chief Operations Officer